My Safe Florida Home

 Pre-Storm Activities for Residents and Businesses

-- Be sure to bring all front yard and backyard decorations, signs, and furniture indoors to avoid the possibility of flying projectiles.
+- Be sure to bring all front yard and backyard decorations, items, and accessories indoors to avoid the possibility of flying projectiles.
+Never use a barbecue grill indoors or on a balcony it will create life-threatening conditions inside your home as well as a fire hazard.

 - Ensure that hurricane shutters are in good working order and are being maintained regularly.
 If your home has hurricane panels, make sure all required hardware and materials are easily available and accessible.

 - Trim your trees weeks, even a couple of months, before the start of hurricane season to avoid having dead branches and pruned landscaping from becoming dangerous objects during a windstorm.
-Proper disposal of these items are critical to avoid property damage in a storm.
+Proper disposal of these items is critical to prevent property damage during a storm.
+Note: if you have branches near or touching live electrical cables do not attempt to cut or remove them.
+You should notify FPL and report any hazardous conditions such as trees making contact with electrical power lines.

 - For business owners in the City, all outdoor seating and tables, along with loose signs, should be brought indoors.
 All heavier outside storage materials should be properly secured, as well.
-City Inspectors will be scoping the city for construction sites and handling out flyers informing to secure loose construction materials.
+City Inspectors will be scoping the City for construction sites and handling out flyers informing to secure loose construction materials.
+Have an emergency plan for your employees.

-- City Building Department will be available to assist customers with any hurricane permitting and inspection inquiries. under the Building tab.
+- The City’s Building Department will be available to assist customers with any hurricane permitting and inspection inquiries.
+For flood information visit our website: www.cityofdoral.com ,under the Building tab.

 Post-Storm Activities for Residents and Businesses